SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 		}
 	}

-There are two primary problems with this approach -
+There are two problems with this approach.

-1. There is no separation between test method and application html as both of them are intertwined in one method.
+1. There is no separation between the test method and the AUTs locators (IDs in this example); both are intertwined in a single method.
+If the AUT's UI changes it's identifiers, layout, or how a login is input and processed, the test itself must change.

-2. Application html would be spread in multiple tests, which induces unwarranted redundancy and makes test maintenance difficult.
+2. The id-locators would would be spread in multiple tests, all tests that had to use this login page.

-Page Object may represent an entirely new page or just part of page.
-If user action causes control to be directed to new page then it is represented by new page else same page object could be returned.

-For example login feature on sign-in page could be represented by HomePage class for user as sign in operation directs user to home page of logged in user.
-While auto suggest window of a search engine could be represented by same page as auto suggest window appears on the same page on which user is types in search term.

-Applying the page object techniques, above mentioned example could be rewritten as
+Applying the page object techniques this example could be rewritten like this.

 Page Object for Sign-in page -

 .. code-block:: java

 	/**
-	 * Models sign-in page for user
+	 * Page Object encapsulates the Sign-in page.
 	 */
-	public class SignInPage extends SelTestCase {
+	public class SignInPage {

 		private Selenium selenium;